PinkyPenguin/PinkyPenguin/README.md

 Welcome!
-I share random cool things I built with Claude (3.5 sonnet 🐐🐐)
+I share random cool things I built with Claude (3.5 sonnet is the GOAT)

 I'm not that good but trying to get better—feedback is always appreciated